La Junta shooting leaves one dead

 At approximately 11:20 p.m.
 Friday evening an incident occurred in La Junta where shots were fired, said La Junta Police Chief Todd Quick.

+Law enforcement contacted alleged suspect Aaron Ignacio Vigil Perez at a Rocky Ford apartment.
+He was arrested and taken into custody at the Otero County Jail without incident, said the bureau.

+Perez is being held without bond on suspicion of murder in the first degree.

-The incident prompted multiple law enforcement agencies to respond, Quick said.
-The Colorado Bureau of Investigation, Colorado State Patrol, 16th Judicial District Attorney's Office, Rocky Ford Police Department and Otero County Sheriff's Office assisted La Junta Police Department in responding to the incident, which ended with the suspect's arrest after he or she was located in Rocky Ford.
+Quick said the Colorado Bureau of Investigation, Colorado State Patrol, 16th Judicial District Attorney's Office, Rocky Ford Police Department and Otero County Sheriff's Office assisted La Junta Police Department in responding to the incident.

-The La Junta chief said that more details would be available Sunday.
+The bureau, La Junta Police Department and the 16th district attorney’s office are investigating the incident.

 cburney@ljtdmail.com